This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 2 cups diced rhubarb, 1 cup strawberries (fresh or frozen), ½ cup fresh orange juice, ⅓ cup granulated sugar

-• Bring to a simmer over medium heat.
+• Cook: Bring to a simmer over medium heat.
 Continue to simmer until the fruit has broken down and thickened into a sauce, 14-18 minutes.

 Video